 Service for Teachers

-Effective and responsible Research data management (RDM) is an essential requirement of good scientific practices and research skills.
-BSc/MSc/eMBA students and PhD students follow different data management processes with different instructions and must-dos.
-See these two processes outlined in Data management processes at Hanken.
+Effective and responsible RDM is an integral part and essential requirement of good scientific practices and research skills.
+BSc/MSc/eMBA students and PhD students follow different data management processes with different instructions and templates.
+See these two flowcharts and processes outlined in Data management processes at Hanken.

 - data collection and organizing,

 Training in RDM can be integrated into standard seminars or courses, individual guidance, online guides, or independent training sessions such as the 69990-E Open science and Research data management (RDM) doctoral course in Moodle.
 Teachers can order our services when needed.
 We will customize the training in cooperation with the teacher to fit the need for the particular seminar or course.

 If you have questions concerning ethical guidelines and ethical review, contact Hanken's Research Integrity Advisor (email@example.com).